BaderDev22/Data_Cleaning_In_SQL/README.md

-# Project README: SQL Project - Data Cleaning
+# SQL Project - Data Cleaning

 ## Project Overview
 This project involves cleaning and preparing a dataset sourced from Kaggle on layoffs in 2022.
 The dataset, located [here](https://www.kaggle.com/datasets/swaptr/layoffs-2022), contains information about layoffs across various companies worldwide.